snkumar36/rosa-user-guide/doc_source/getting-started-sts-auto.md

    ```

 1. Log in to the cluster through the CLI by running the following command\.
 Replace `<api_url>` and `<cluster_admin_password>` with the credentials for your environment\.
+2. If you get timeout error while logging into the cluster update the rosa security groups allowing traffic on port 22 (ssh) for your computer.

    ```
    oc login <api_url> --username cluster-admin --password <cluster_admin_password>